*Shipping by clipper not currently available.

 There are different "directives" written for each of the product groups identified by the EU (e.g., medical devices, low voltage devices, measuring instruments, etc.).
 Each directive specifies the requirements for your particular kind of project.

-Note that not all projects shipping to the EEA will require CE marking, only certain product groups.
+Note that not all projects shipping to the EEA will require CE marking, only certain product groups (you can access the full wording of the directives from this link, by clicking under the specific group you want to look at).
 However, even if you believe your product is exempt but you still want to ship to the EEA, you will still need to provide Crowd Supply (the exporter) with documentation of why you (the manufacturer) believe the product falls outside the CE requirements.
 (See table below.)

 Note that in the same way that CE marking is mandatory for products that fall under the scope of CE, it is forbidden to affix the CE mark when a product is not covered by one of these Directives or Regulations.